aiven/aiven-docs/docs/products/flink/howto/ext-pg-cdc-jdbc-connector.md

    click **Create application**.

    :::note
-    If modifying an existing Flink application, create a new version of the application for changes to source or sink tables.
+    If you are modifying an existing Aiven for Apache Flink application, create a new version of the application for any changes to source or sink tables.
    :::

 1. Click **Create first version** to create the first version of your application.